DaviAraujoCC/Githubrunner-operator/README.md

 ## In development :construction::construction_worker:
 TODO list:

-* Make possible to configure the operator to monitor multiple runners at same time with channels.
+* Make possible to configure the operator to monitor multiple runners at same time with channels since this operator only supports one channel at time.
 * Code cleanup.
 * Create strategies and algorithms to scale up and down.

+## FAQ's:

+Q: Error: failed to solve with frontend dockerfile.v0
+A: If you are using docker desktop for mac/windows you need to deactivate the docker buildkit using the command: `$ export DOCKER_BUILDKIT=0 ; export COMPOSE_DOCKER_CLI_BUILD=0`.